Skip to main content

 Major Trails And Attractions

-The Solling Trail traverses the plateau over approximately 80 kilometers through ancient beech forest.
-The Hochsolling area provides the best old-growth forest experiences with massive veteran trees.
-The Weser renaissance trail in surrounding valleys connects architectural highlights.
-Cycling routes follow gentle plateaux terrain and descend through valleys to the Weser.
+The Hochsolling area provides the best old-growth forest experiences with massive veteran trees and the 33-meter Hochsolling observation tower.
+The Weser Renaissance trail in surrounding valleys connects architectural highlights.
+Cycling routes follow gentle plateau terrain and descend through valleys to the Weser.
 The Wildpark Neuhaus wildlife park presents native fauna.
 Winter brings cross-country skiing on prepared trails when snow conditions allow.
+The 225-kilometer Weserberglandweg long-distance trail passes through the region.
+[1]

 Visitor Facilities And Travel